 • 2 = Recursive: recursive plot.
 If this is set, only one curve can be drawn at a time, i.e. expr must be either a two-component vector (for a single parametric curve, and the parametric flag has to be set), or a scalar function.
 The idea is to choose pairs of successive reference points, and if their middle point is not too far away from the segment joining them, draw this as a local approximation to the curve.
 Otherwise, add the middle point to the reference points.
 This is fast, and usually more precise than usual plot.
 Compare the results of for instance.
-But beware that if you are extremely unlucky, or choose too few reference points, you may draw some nice polygon bearing little resemblance to the original curve.
-For instance you should never plot recursively an odd function in a symmetric interval around 0.
-Try to see why.
-Hence, it's usually a good idea to try and plot the same curve with slightly different parameters.
+Note that this example is pathological as it is impossible to evaluate $\sin(1/X)$ close to 0.
+It is better to avoid the singularity as follows.

 '''

+\pb 32

+ploth(X=-1,1, sin(1/X))

 ploth(X=-1,1, sin(1/X), "Recursive")

-ploth(X=-1,1, sin(1/X))

 '''